anouchk/ETS_scraper/README.md

 **// Open data**

-The unique file issued from the scraping has been published on French open-government portal : <a href="https://www.data.gouv.fr/fr/datasets/donnees-2005-2016-du-marche-europeen-des-quotas-de-co2-ets/">data.gouv.fr</a>.
+The unique file issued from the scraping has been published on French open-government portal : <a href="https://www.data.gouv.fr/fr/datasets/donnees-2005-2016-du-marche-europeen-des-quotas-de-co2-ets-2005-2016-data-from-the-european-emissions-trading-scheme-ets/">data.gouv.fr</a>.
+You can also download it on <a href="https://github.com/anouchk/ETS_data">Github</a>.

 **// Journalistic use**